hhu-stups/prolog-jupyter-kernel/README.md

 ## Usage

-The directory [notebooks](./notebooks) contains notebooks demonstrating the features of the kernel when used with SWI- and SICStus Prolog.
+The directory [notebooks/feature_introduction](./notebooks/feature_introduction) contains notebooks demonstrating the features of the kernel when used with SICStus and SWI-Prolog.

 Additionally, the file [jsonrpc_server_tests.pl](./prolog_server/jsonrpc_server_tests.pl) defines some PL-Unit tests.
 They provide further examples of what kind of code the Prolog server (and therefore the kernel) can handle and what the expected behavior is.